XP-NETWORK/contract-interfaces/README.md

    ```
    yarn start
    ```
-After every cycle of minting, approving and transferring, increment the NFT ID [here](https://github.com/XP-NETWORK/contract-interfaces/blob/master/src/index.ts#L31) by +1 if you wish to repeat the cycle.
+After every minting, approving, and transferring cycle, increment the NFT ID [here](https://github.com/XP-NETWORK/contract-interfaces/blob/master/src/index.ts#L31) by +1 if you wish to repeat the cycle.

 ## 6. Success verification
 Verify your transactions in the chain explorers.
-To find the relevant transactions, query the explorers by the public keys of the sender on the chain of departure and the public key of the receiver on the chain of destination.
+To find the relevant transactions, query the explorers by the public keys of the sender on the chain of departure and the receiver's public key on the destination chain.
 Alternatively, you can check the most recent transactions of the contracts you deployed on the chain chains of origin and destination.